 ABB Jokab Safety Products

 Most machine builders have been going the wrong way on safety, adding more protective devices in their effort to reduce risks.
 Turns out that the right approach is to actually use fewer devices.
-Read how keeping things simpler actually makes machines safer.
+Read how less is more when it comes to machine safety and keeping things simpler actually makes machines safer.

 Increase control system safety by keeping them simple